 Norsk versjon her

-March 2018, first announcement: Registration for Network Meeting
+First announcement: Registration for Network Meeting

 All events are open and free for all audiences.
 Registration is required for parts of the program due to limited space.